etcheby-tamnoon/gcp_demo_scripts/Storage_Bucket_PublicRead/Investigation/README.md

   - `secretmanager.secrets.get`

 ### Additional Features
 - **Project Hierarchy Retrieval**: Queries the GCP organizational hierarchy to include folder and organization details for each project.
+This requires the following permissions: `resourcemanager.folders.get` and `resourcemanager.organizations.get`.
+These permissions ensure the script can fetch hierarchical details like folder and organization IDs.
 - **Bucket Scanning**: The script lists buckets in each project specified in the input CSV file.
 - **Policy Analysis**: Examines IAM bindings to detect public read access permissions.
 - **Error Handling**: Logs errors related to permission issues or invalid configurations.